-Requirements to remain a matriculated student for any degree are detailed in the corresponding section of the Engineering Section of the University Calendar in section IV, §3 Progress.
+Requirements to remain a matriculated student for any degree are detailed in the BEng, MEng regulations (§3 Progress) published in the College of Science & Engineering Section of the University Calendar.
 In addition, candidates for admission to year 4 of the Curriculum for MEng must have completed Product Design Engineering 3 with a minimum grade of B.

-Notwithstanding these requirements, at any time before admission of a candidate to the final year of the curriculum either for the Degree of BEng or for the Degree of MEng it shall be at the discretion of the Professor(s) or Heads of Departments concerned and the Director of The Glasgow School of Art to restrict a future curriculum to that of the Degree of BSc if a candidate's academic performance does not offer a reasonable prospect that the candidate will be able to reach the standard required for the appropriate Degree.
+Notwithstanding these requirements, at any time before admission of a candidate to the final year of the curriculum either for the Degree of BEng or for the Degree of MEng it shall be at the discretion of the Professor(s) or Head of School concerned and the Director of The Glasgow School of Art to restrict a future curriculum to that of the Degree of BSc if a candidate's academic performance does not offer a reasonable prospect that the candidate will be able to reach the standard required for the appropriate Degree.
 A candidate whose curriculum is thus restricted may submit to the Senate for its consideration any special circumstances bearing on his or her case.